DavidSlr/portfolio/collections/_portfolio/2020-03-01-survey-tool.markdown

 - Sort through results and discuss findings with stakeholders
 - Wireframes to discuss UI and workflow changes with stakeholders
 - User testing with click prototypes based on wireframes
-- HiFi Mockups deliverd with Zeplin and click prototypes for the developers
+- HiFi Mockups delivered with Zeplin and click prototypes for the developers
 - Animations and interactions built as guide for developers with [Drama](https://www.drama.app)

 {% include gallery.html base_url="/images/projects/survey/"